 EPSS vs. CVSS in My Vulnerability Management Approach

-I see EPSS as a gauge of the probability of a vulnerability being exploited, focusing on the threat aspect.
-It's a piece of the puzzle, not the whole picture.
-Asset accessibility, vulnerability type, and asset value – these also play crucial roles.
-I use EPSS alongside CVSS to get a fuller understanding of what we're dealing with.
-Of interest, we can see how the CVSS scores map to EPSS severity.
+I use EPSS as a gauge of exploitation probability.
+It is threat-focused, but it is not the whole picture.
+Asset accessibility, vulnerability type, and asset value also matter.
+I use EPSS alongside CVSS to get a clearer view of what we are dealing with.
+It is also useful to see how the CVSS scores map to EPSS severity.

 Are Peakhour Clients Protected?